ftchirou/article/README.md

 ```
 article new <article-id>
-    Creates a new article with the specified id in $BLOG_HOME.
+    Creates a new article with the specified id in $BLOG_SRC.

 article make
     Generates the static HTML pages of the article in the current directory in $BLOG_BUILD.